Introducing Manuka honey – not your average runny honey

 Manuka honey has been used for centuries by ancient tribes in food and on their skin – it’s very versatile!
 Whether you spread it over your toast in the morning, add it to a smoothie or use it in your beauty routine – it’s definitely the new kitchen and beauty staple.

-Handpicked article: Find out how to use Manuka
+Handpicked article: How to use Manuka

 How can I spot Manuka honey vs normal honey?